HybriD3-database/HybriD3/docs/naming.rst

 IUPAC's rules for naming inorganic compounds are collected in the IUPAC "Red Book" found online at: https://iupac.org/what-we-do/books/redbook/.

+Specifically, we need to account for proportions of constituents, however, which can vary in hybrid organic-inorganic compounds even for the same basic constituents.
+For example, the single inorganic layer variant (n=1) of phenethylammonium lead iodide is (PEA)_2PbI_4

 ---------------
 Alternate Names